zhaoyuan2022/pxf-pdb/DEVELOPMENT.md

 # Developing PXF

+## IntelliJ Setup

+- Start IntelliJ.
+Click "Open" and select the directory to which you cloned the `pxf` repo.
+- Select `File > Project Structure`.
+- Make sure you have a JDK selected.
+- In the `Project Settings > Modules` section, import two modules for the `pxf/pxf` and `pxf/pxf_automation` directories.
+The first time you'll get an error saying that there's no JDK set for Gradle.
+Just cancel and retry.
+It goes away the second time.
+- Restart IntelliJ
+- Check that it worked by running a test (Cmd+O)

 ## Docker Setup

 To start, ensure you have a `~/workspace` directory and have cloned the `gpdb` and `pxf` projects.